 Anaheim Police Department

-The Anaheim Police Department Traffic Detail will be conducting a DUI/Driver’s License Checkpoint tonight, Friday, October 24, 2014, in the 1800 block of W. Ball Rd. between the hours of 8:00 P.M. and 3:00 A.M.
+The Anaheim Police Department Traffic Unit will be conducting a DUI/Driver’s License Checkpoint on June 5, 2015, in the 400 block of S. Brookhurst Street between the hours of 8:00 p.m. and 3:00 a.m.

 The deterrent effect of DUI checkpoints is a proven resource in reducing the number of persons killed and injured in alcohol or drug involved crashes.
 Research shows that crashes involving an impaired driver can be reduced by up to 20 percent when well-publicized DUI checkpoints and proactive DUI patrols are conducted routinely.

-In California, this deadly crime led to 802 deaths in 2012 because someone failed to designate a sober driver.
-Nationally, the latest data shows nearly 10,000 were killed by an impaired driver.
-“Over the course of the past three years, DUI collisions have claimed 13 lives and resulted in 1,004 crashes harming 409 of our friends and neighbors.”
-During that same time there were 1,649 DUI arrests in Anaheim, said Sergeant Bonham.
+In California, this deadly crime led to 802 deaths and nearly 24,000 serious injuries in 2012 because someone failed to designate a sober driver.
+Nationally, the latest data shows nearly 10,000 people were killed by impaired drivers.

 DUI Checkpoints are placed in locations based on collision statistics and frequency of DUI arrests affording the greatest opportunity for achieving drunk and drugged driving deterrence.
 Locations are chosen with safety considerations for the officers and the public.

-Funding for this checkpoint is provided to the Anaheim Police Department by a grant from the California Office of Traffic Safety, through the National Highway Traffic Safety Administration, reminding everyone to ‘Report Drunk Driver – Call 9-1-1’.
+Funding for this checkpoint is provided to Anaheim Police Department by a grant from the California Office of Traffic Safety, through the National Highway Traffic Safety Administration, reminding everyone to ‘Report Drunk Drivers – Call 9-1-1.